• Skip to primary navigation

 counting with hands

-Comparing the length and weight to things he could visualise seemed to really help him and me understand just how big Swordfish can be.
+Comparing the length and weight to things he could visualise seemed to really help him and me understand just how big swordfish can be.

-Last Updated on March 17, 2014 by Emma Vanstone
+Last Updated on June 30, 2023 by Emma Vanstone

 Safety Notice